-Prerequisite: A programming language.
+Prerequisite: ITEC 3335.

-ITEC 4432: Information Technology Project Management
+ITEC 4432 - Information Technology Project Management

 The course will discuss the various life-cycles and corresponding phases.
 Project Management issues including estimation, risk-assessment, configuration, monitoring and control will be discussed.
 Other topics including quality, integration and reporting will be addressed.